It’s a Coating Matter: Controlled-Release Fertilisers in Agriculture

 The Future of CRF?

-Life cycle analyses will provide agricultural producers, trade, and consumers with further insights into the environmental benefits and the lowered carbon footprint of this technology, compared with conventional agricultural fertilizers.
+Life cycle analyses will provide agricultural producers, trade, and consumers with further insights into the environmental benefits and the lowered carbon footprint of this technology, compared with conventional agricultural fertilisers.

-Independent research on the efficiency of CRFs is ongoing and it is important to convince policymakers to adopt the technology in any new legislation to reduce the environmental impact of fertilizer practices.
+Independent research on the efficiency of CRFs is ongoing and it is important to convince policymakers to adopt the technology in any new legislation to reduce the environmental impact of fertiliser practices.

-Current polymer-sulfur and polymer coatings degrade very slowly and are effectively inert in the soil after the nutrients have been released.
-They are designed to be as thin as possible (as thin as a human hair) and permeable, while still allowing the coating to fulfill its function: to control the release of nutrients over a predefined time.
-In the next decade, upcoming legislation, such as the new European rules around the biodegradability of CRF coatings, will challenge fertilizer manufacturers to create new coating technologies that degrade quicker.
+Current polymer-sulphur and polymer coatings degrade very slowly and are effectively inert in the soil after the nutrients have been released.
+They are designed to be as thin as possible (as thin as a human hair) and permeable, while still allowing the coating to fulfil its function: to control the release of nutrients over a predefined time.
+In the next decade, upcoming legislation, such as the new European rules around the biodegradability of CRF coatings, will challenge fertiliser manufacturers to create new coating technologies that degrade quicker.